udit10101/FoodShades/README.md

 ## Show your support

-Give a ⭐️ if this project liked it
+Give a ⭐️ to this project if you liked it